snguy057/rshell/README.md

    quote characters when printing the argument to the console
 3. If exit is present in a line, then no other commands will be executed before the shell exits the program.
-4. Endling a command line with a semicolon will return an error saying that there is no command ("") passed into a connector